crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

                         Enumerate running processes and filter for the specified one if specified --taskkill TASKKILL   Kills a specific PID or a proces name's PID's

-WMI:
-  Options for WMI Queries
+WMI Queries:

-  --wmi QUERY           issues the specified WMI query --wmi-namespace NAMESPACE
+  --wmi-query QUERY     Issues the specified WMI query --wmi-namespace NAMESPACE
                         WMI Namespace (default: root\cimv2)

-Spidering:
-  Options for spidering shares
+Spidering Shares:
   --spider SHARE        share to spider --spider-folder FOLDER
                         folder to spider (default: .)